Last Updated and Effective as of: March 14, 2019

 If you are situated in the EU and have any complaints regarding our privacy practices as data controller, you have the right to make a complaint at any time to your local Supervisory Authority.
-We would, however, appreciate the chance to deal with your concerns before you approach your Supervisory Authority so please contact us in the first instance.
+We would, however, appreciate the chance to deal with your concerns before you approach your Supervisory Authority, so please contact us in the first instance.
 Please see our contact details below in the section titled “Contact Us.”
-If you are situated in the EU and have a complaint, please contact our privacy manager James Clarkin-Breslin, Chief Operating Officer, can be contacted here: email@example.com.
+If you are situated in the EU and have a complaint, please contact our privacy manager, James Clarkin-Breslin, at firstname.lastname@example.org.

 Provision of personal data and failure to provide personal data

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our services).
 In this case, we will not be able to provide services to you.